 Are you wondering about the real costs of home warranties?
-As many home warranty companies try to conceal the costs of their plans and provide clients with perplexing information, we thought that creating a detailed comparison of all home warranty costs and fees (including service fees) would come in handy.
+As many home warranty companies try to conceal the costs of their plans and provide clients with perplexing information, we thought that creating a detailed comparison of all home warranty prices and fees (including service fees) would come in handy.
 Below you can view our findings on how much does a home warranty cost, and how to choose the best home warranty plan for your needs without overpaying.

 |By Plan Type||$456||Appliance||$733||Combo Platinum|